soumyadip1995/BabyGPT/README.md

 ### TO DO

-1. If someone can do the different benchmarks and language generation for bgpt_q.py , that would be awesome.
+1. Try out quantization for Lora
-2. Building an attention Engine
+2. analysing the different performance benchmarks for the models.